bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 #### Request

-The request is formulated using the HTTP POST method.
+The request is formulated using the HTTP POST method to create a charge.

 ### Format for request URI